TD Aeroplan Visa Infinite Privilege vs. Amex Platinum

 More flexible benefits

-If any credit card can rival the TD Aeroplan VIP’s long list of benefits, it’s the American Express Platinum Card.
+If any credit card can rival the TD Aeroplan Visa Infinite Privilege Credit Card's long list of benefits, it's The Platinum Card.

-This card provides a $100 NEXUS credit every 4 years, as well as a $200 annual dining credit and a $200 annual travel credit, plus unlimited complimentary access to the Amex Global Lounge Collection.
-Not only does it include the Priority Pass and Centurion Lounge networks, but also some of the best airport lounges in the world.
+This card provides a $100 CAD NEXUS credit every 4 years, a $200 annual dining credit, a $200 annual travel credit, and unlimited complimentary access to the Amex Global Lounge Collection.
+Not only does it include the Priority Pass and Centurion Lounge networks, but it also provides access to some of the best airport lounges in the world.

 Your standard Amex benefits include: